GoogleCloudPlatform/functions-framework-conformance/events/generate/data/README.md

 - Timestamp: "2020-09-29T11:32:00.000Z"
 - Project ID: my-project-id

+The `output-converted.json` suffix can be used to override the expected output when converting between event types.
+For example, consider the following files:

+-   `newevent-legacy-output.json`
+-   `newevent-legacy-output-converted.json`

+The `newevent-legacy-output.json` file will be used to validate legacy events, and `newevent-legacy-output-converted.json` will be used to validate converting between cloud events and legacy events.

 Once you have the input and output data, generate the test cases to embed them in the binary.
 Run the following: